lccortez/learning-library/oracle-integration-library/core-compentencies/insight/create-a-model/create-a-model.md

 ## Summary
-At this point you have completed your Draft Model with required Milestones (Initial and Terminal) and mapped Indentifier. <br />
+Great job adding your Indicator.<br />

-On the next Lab you will modify the existing Draft Model. <br />
+On the next Lab you will use an Integration Mapping to your Draft Model. <br />

 You may now [proceed to the next lab](#next).